 The Company recognizes a lease asset and a lease liability at the commencement date of the lease contract, which is the date that the lease asset is available to the Company.
 The lease asset is initially measured at cost.
-The cost of a lease asset includes the amount of the initial measurement of the lease liability, lease payments made prior to the commencement date, initial direct costs and estimates of the asset retirement obligation, if any.
 Subsequent to initial recognition, the lease asset is depreciated using the straight-line method over the earlier of the end of the useful life of the lease asset or the lease term.

 Lease liabilities are initially measured at the present value of lease payments discounted at the rate implicit in the lease, or if not readily determinable, the Company's incremental borrowing rate.
 Lease payments include fixed lease payments, variable lease payments based on indices or rates, residual value guarantees, and purchase options expected to be exercised.
 Subsequent to initial recognition, the lease liability is measured at amortized cost using the effective interest method.
-Lease liabilities are remeasured if there are changes in the lease term or if the Company changes its assessment of whether it is reasonably certain it will exercise a purchase, extension or termination option.
-Lease liabilities are also remeasured if there are changes in the estimate of the amounts payable under the lease due to changes in indices or rates, or residual value guarantees.
 Lease assets are reported within property, plant and equipment in the consolidated balance sheet.
-Lease liabilities are reported within long-term liabilities in the consolidated balance sheet.
+Lease liabilities are reported within current and long-term liabilities in the consolidated balance sheet.